shivpranavbgargi/LuaRadio/README.md

-# LuaRadio docker for RTL-SDR
+# LuaRadio as docker image for RTL-SDR

 1) $ bash build - to build the docker image
 2) $ ./luaradio fm.lua 93.5e6 - let it run for few seconds